oneapi-src/oneDPL/documentation/library_guide/dynamic_selection_api/functions.rst

 ``submit`` returns a *submission* object.
 Passing the *submission* object to the ``wait`` function will block the calling thread until the work offloaded by the submission is complete.
-When using SYCL queues, this behaves as-if calling ``sycl::event::wait`` on the SYCL event returned by the user function.
+When using SYCL queues, this behaves as if calling ``sycl::event::wait`` on the SYCL event returned by the user function.

-The following example demonstrates the use of function ``submit`` and the function ``wait``.
+The following example demonstrates the use of the function ``submit`` and the function ``wait``.
 The use of ``single_task`` is for syntactic demonstration purposes only; any valid command group or series of command groups can be submitted to the selected queue.